Department of Mechanical Engineering

 Mr. Shreekiran - HOD, ME, STM (Convener)

 Dr. V K Janardhanan - Retd.
-Deputy project Director, GSLV (Industrial Expert)
+Deputy Project Director, GSLV (Industrial Expert)

 Mr. Ravindra Menon - Former Project Manager, SILK (Industrial Expert)